the-red-feather/thesis/P1/thesis-context-definition.md

 >
 > the client-side software ecosystem is run by `javascript` and various languages
 > which compile to `js`, such as typescript. this ecosystem lacks powerful geoprocessing
-> tools found in python and C++ ecosystems like `cgal`, `geopanda`, `3dfier`, etc. Javascript is also not a very fast language compared to C++.
+> tools found in mature python and C++ ecosystems like `cgal`, `geopanda`, `3dfier`, etc. Javascript is also not a very fast language compared to C++.
 So, developing these tools from scratch in `js` would be both a lot of redundant work, and probably not very effective.

 <br><br>